 The directions on the Looking Glass Paint can say’s to paint the inside of the glass item, which will make the outside of the glass have a mirror effect.
 The pumpkin in this post is solid glass and was not sure how it would turn out if I could not spray the inside.
 The answer to this dilemma is YES!!
-To my surprise it came out even better that I had hoped.
+To my surprise, it came out even better than I had hoped.
 Let’s get started!

 Blown Glass Pumpkin Mercury Makeover

 Clean off any dust or debris from the glass before spraying the paint.

 Start spraying the paint in short bursts over the entire pumpkin.
 Let it dry for 10 minutes and spray it all over again.
 Wait 10 minutes.

 Here is where you can stop if you want an even silver color on your item.
 Keep reading for a more vintage look.

 Fill the spray bottle with water and lightly mist the pumpkin.
 The paint will start bubble up.
 Using a paper towel lightly blot the bubbles with the paper towel.
 This will make it look old and tarnished.

 Spray the pumpkin again to fill the spots you blotted.
 Repeat the blotting and spraying the paint until you get the desired effect you want.
 For me, less was better.
 The paint will stay wet on the glass for awhile.
 Do not touch the paint it will come off on your fingers.
 Let the pumpkin dry overnight.